 The renovation effort of the 1920’s era gymnasium was initiated and designed by Brooklyn Studios fro Dance founder and director Pepper Fajans.
 Together with a volunteer community of dancers, Fajans transformed the 30’ x 60’ column-free space into a vibrant dance studio, with a sprung marley floor.

 BkSD now offers a variety of classes, workshops, presentations and performances to the professional and non-professional community.
-Since its initial launch in 2015, BkSD has engaged hundreds of participants, and over 50 teachers and artists.
+Since its initial launch in 2015, BkSD has engaged thousands of participants, and hundreds of teachers and artists.

 “This Studio in Brooklyn Hasn’t Had Heat Since November.
 So It’s Throwing a Dance Party” by Courtney Escoyne, Dance Magazine.
 Jan 18, 2019

 “The Future of Dance is Collaboration” by Lily Haight, Medium.
 Dec 13, 2015

 “Pepper Fajans Makes Brooklyn Studios for Dance a Blessed Refuge” by Gia Kourlas, The New York Times.
 Dec.
 2, 2015

 “Building Brooklyn Studios for Dance” by Buck Wanner, Tatyana Tenenbaum, Pepper Fajans,

 Movement Research Performance Journal #47.
 October, 2015 *MRPJ is available in print at many local dance and performance art organizations around New York City

 “Embodied Construction: Building a Home for Dance” by Melissa Croushorn, The Brooklyn Rail.
 June, 2015